agradus/OpenLdocs/docs/documentation/guides/demo_package_guide.md

 #### Repository Editor

 Users can work with projects loaded in Repository in the Demo package and create their own new projects.
-For more information on how to manage projects in Repository, see [OpenL Tablets WebStudio Guide](https://openldocs.readthedocs.io/en/latest/documentation/guides/webstudio_user_guide/#webstudio-user-guide-guide), *Using Repository Editor*.
+For more information on how to manage projects in Repository, see [OpenL Tablets WebStudio Guide > Using Repository Editor](https://openldocs.readthedocs.io/en/latest/documentation/guides/webstudio_user_guide/#webstudio-user-guide-guide/#using-repository-editor).

 The “Example 3 – Auto Policy Calculation” project is already deployed using the deploy configuration “Example 3 – Auto Policy Calculation” and can be used via OpenL Tablets Rule Services as described in [OpenL Tablets Rule Services in a Demo Project](#openl-tablets-rule-services-in-a-demo-project) in OpenL Tablets Web Services Demo Client as described in [OpenL Tablets Rule Services Demo Client in a Demo Package](#openl-tablets-rule-services-demo-client-in-a-demo-package).